 — James Timothy White (@officialjtw) April 17, 2014

-Before choosing a webhost, compare their promise of uptime with past customer complaints.
+Before hosting a website anywhere, compare their promise of uptime with past customer complaints.
 If lots of customers have recently voiced grievances online about the webhost’s downtime, you should avoid that hosting provider.
 If customers are routinely satisfied with the accessibility of their websites, you know that webhost lives up to its promises.

 “One Minute of Data Center Downtime Costs US$7,900 on Average.” http://www.datacenterdynamics.com/focus/archive/2013/12/one-minute-data-center-downtime-costs-us7900-average.
 (22 April 2014).